PhDroid-Fin/Git-and-GitHub/GitCommands.md

 ### Merge conflicts
   * This occurs when we try to merge two branches that changed the same lines
   * Checkout and move to a new branch: `git checkout -b <branch name>`
+  * Abort the merge due to conflicts: `git merge --abort`